tatianasnook/intro-to-tests-activity/README.md

 3. As a group, come up with a few nominal and edge cases you would like to test relating to the feature provided.
 4. Find the appropriate file in which to write your tests and start writing them.

+*NOTE* There are currently two prewritten dummy tests used for demonstration purposes.
+Feel free to delete these once you have written your own tests.

 ### Part 2.5: Running Tests Via Console
 1. Find the test file that contains the test you want to run.